Skip to Main Content

 Timing

 The legislature’s deadline for producing plans is Sept.
 15, 2021.
 If the legislature fails to pass a plan, the backup commission will be convened, and must provide a plan by Nov.
 30, 2021.
 [Conn.
 Const. art.
-III, § 6] The legislative session began on Jan.
-6, 2021, and is currently scheduled to end on June 9, 2021.
-Candidates must file for congressional and state legislative primary elections by June 7, 2022.
+III, § 6] The deadline for candidates to file for congressional and state legislative primary elections was June 7, 2022.
 [Conn.
 Gen. Stat. § 9-400(a)]

 Connecticut prohibits redrawing lines mid-decade, before the next Census.
 [Conn.
 Const. art.
 III, § 6]